cloux/cloux.github.io/init/index.md

 **Cons:**

- * Old, deprecated design compared to any other init out there
+ * Old deprecated design compared to any other init out there
- * Counting all workarounds, it's unnecessarily complex for what it actually does
+ * Counting all workarounds, it is unnecessarily complex for what it actually does
- * Services need to implement [bloated, ugly, and frustrating](http://www.safe-mbox.com/~rgooch/linux/boot-scripts/) initscripts, each reimplementing management commands as parameters: _start_, _stop_, _restart_, _reload_... reinventing the wheel at it's best
+ * Services need to implement [bloated, ugly, and frustrating](http://www.safe-mbox.com/~rgooch/linux/boot-scripts/) initscripts, each reinventing the wheel and implementing the same management commands: _start_, _stop_, _restart_, _reload_ etc.

 **Recommended use:**